 And that Sunday, in the Leaky Cauldron, among four laughing girls, it was decided that death by lamp had a quite reasonable probability of occurring indeed.

-That Monday, Padma spent the day at work hotly avoiding Fanny Folwell’s gaze.
-Every time she looked up, she caught Fanny’s sight, which would immediately turn into a self-satisfactory wink or nudge from Fanny.
+That Monday, Padma spent the day at work hotly avoiding Franny Folwell’s gaze.
+Every time she looked up, she caught Franny’s sight, which would immediately turn into a self-satisfactory wink or nudge from Franny.
 Any sane person could be driven to murderous axeman-like tendencies with the winks that came with the discretion of a bludgeon every ten minutes.

 Work passed.
 In June sunlight and business and knocking all of Ella Chambers’ papers out of her hands and wasting time with Anthony, work passed.